vienatjeee/dns-blocklists/README.md

 Sweeper - Aggressive cleans the Internet and protects your privacy!
 Blocks Ads, Affiliate, Tracking, Metrics, Telemetry, Phishing, Malware, Scam, Fake, Coins and other "Crap".

 > [!NOTE]
+> **Blocking type:** Balanced/Aggressive
 > More aggressive version of the Multi PRO blocklist.
 It may contain a few false positive domains that limit functionality.
 Therefore it should only be used by experienced users.
 Furthermore, an admin should be available to unblock incorrectly blocked domains.

-Reported false positive domains will be removed from the list!
+> [!WARNING]
+> **Referral domains (affiliate and tracking links):**
+> A few referral domains that also function as normal trackers are blocked.
+For further details see: [Referral domains](https://github.com/hagezi/dns-blocklists/wiki/FAQ#referral)

-**Entries:** 652082 domains/hosts - 72454 compressed hosts - 198585 compressed domains
+**Entries:** 651550 domains/hosts - 72395 compressed hosts - 198036 compressed domains

 | Format | Links | Should be used for |
 |:-------|:-----|:----------------|